Yogita Bihani

-Yogita Bihani (born 7 August 1995) is an Indian actress who primarily works in Hindi films.
+Yogita Bihani is an Indian actress who primarily works in Hindi films.
 Bihani made her acting debut with the soap opera Dil Hi Toh Hai (2018–2020).
 She expanded to films with AK vs AK (2020) and then starred in The Kerala Story (2023), which is her highest grossing release.

 Early life

-Bihani was born on 7 August 1995 in Bikaner, into a Maheshwari Marwari Bania family of 5 siblings and was raised in Delhi.
+Bihani was born in Bikaner, into a Maheshwari Marwari Bania family of 5 siblings and was raised in Delhi.
 She completed her graduation from Delhi University in Computer Science.
 After completing her graduation from Delhi, she joined Redfoodie Startup in Faridabad, Delhi NCR and worked there till 2016.

 Career

 Bihani's career in glamour world began in 2018 when she participated and was selected amongst Top 3 contestants in Femina Miss India Rajasthan 2018.

 However her biggest break came in April 2018 when she was selected to shoot for the promo with Salman Khan for his upcoming gameshow Dus Ka Dum on Sony TV.

 After the promo went on air, she was spotted by Ekta Kapoor an Indian film and television producer who later selected her to play the lead role opposite Karan Kundra in her next show Dil Hi Toh Hai.

 She talked about her life challenges and how her choices shaped her career in her TEDx talk titled 'The Crossroad of Choices' in November 2020.

 Bihani in The Kerala Story played the role of Nimah Mathews, a strong and difficult-to-influence individual to a woman in despair, after suffering a heinous incident.